occopus/docs/sphinx/source/user/tutorial-building-clusters.rst

 CQueue cluster
 ~~~~~~~~~~~~~~~~~~~~

 CQueue stands for "Container Queue".
+Since Docker does not provide pull model for container execution, (Docker Swarm uses push execution model) the CQueue framework provides a lightweight queueing service for executing containers.

+The CQueue cluster contains one Master node and any number of Worker nodes.
+The Master node implements a queue, where each item (called task in CQueue) represents the specification of a container execution (image, command, arguments, etc.).
+The Worker nodes fetch the tasks one after the other and execute the container specified by the task.
+Worker nodes can be manually scaled up and down with Occopus.

+Please, note that CQueue is not aware of what happens inside the container, simply executes them one after the other.
+CQueue does not handle data files, containers are responsible for downloading inputs and uploading results if necessary.
+For each container CQueue stores the logs and the return value.
+CQueue retries the execution of failed containers as well.

+In case the container hosts an application, CQueue can be used for executing jobs, where each job is realized by one single container execution.
+To use CQueue for huge number of job execution, prepare your container and generate the list of container execution in a parameter sweep style.

-Since Docker does not provide pull model for tasks execution, (Docker Swarm uses push execution model) the CQueue framework provides a lightweight queue service for processing tasks via application containers.
-In this tutorial we establish a cluster with two nodes types: on the Master node the RabbitMQ (for queuing), Redis (for key-value storing) and CQueue frontend components will run, and on a predefined number of CQueue worker nodes will run, which pull tasks from the CQueue master.
+In this tutorial we deploy a CQueue cluster with two nodes: 1) a Master node having a RabbitMQ (for queuing), a Redis (for storing container logs) and a web-based frontend (for providing a REST API) component, 2) a Worker node containing a CQueue worker component which pulls tasks from the Master and performs the execution of containers specified by the tasks.

 **Features**